-- 92. Ticketmaster alleges and incorporates by reference all of the preceding paragraphs. - 93.
-Ticketmaster owns valid U.S. Copyright registrations in its website and specific portions thereof. - 94.
-In creating, providing, and using bots on the ticketmaster.com website and mobile app to acquire tickets for the commercial purpose of reselling them, Does 7-8 acted in excess of the terms of the license agreement created by Ticketmaster's TOU, compliance with which is a condition precedent to use of that license.
-Specifically, without authorization, these defendants copied, caused to be copied, and induced the copying of pages from the ticketmaster.com website and mobile app.
-Ticketmaster is informed and believes, and on that basis alleges, that these defendants had the right and ability to supervise the infringing activities of their customers, and induced and materially contributed to the infringing activities of their customers while knowing of and directly benefiting from that infringing activity. - 95.
-As a proximate result of this direct, contributory, and vicarious copyright infringement by Does 7-8 and their inducement of others to infringe Ticketmaster's copyrights by copying pages from ticketmaster.com and the mobile app in excess of the TOU, Ticketmaster suffered and continues to suffer significant damage and irreparable harm in an amount to be proven at trial. - 96.
+- 100. Ticketmaster alleges and incorporates by reference all of the preceding paragraphs. - 101.
+Ticketmaster owns valid U.S. Copyright registrations in its website and specific portions thereof. - 102.
+In downloading, reproducing, recording and storing on their computer systems for extended periods large portions of Ticketmaster's copyrighted website and mobile app, including ticket purchase pages from Ticketmaster's website and mobile app and the code from which those web and mobile app pages are created to create bots that access Ticketmaster's website and mobile app, Does 7-8 directly infringe Ticketmaster's exclusive rights as a copyright owner pursuant to the exclusive rights granted to Ticketmaster by 17 U.S.C.
+Section 106. - 103.
+As a proximate result of this direct copyright infringement by Does 7-8, Ticketmaster suffered and continues to suffer significant damage and irreparable harm in an amount to be proven at trial. - 104.
 Ticketmaster is entitled to the range of relief provided by 17 U.S.C.
 Sections 502-505, including injunctive relief, an order for the impounding and destruction of all copies of all bots used by these defendants to violate Ticketmaster's rights, compensatory damages in an amount to be determined, statutory damages, and its costs and attorneys' fees.

-FOURTH CLAIM FOR RELIEF Copyright Infringement, 17 U.S.C. § 101 et seq.
+FOURTH CLAIM FOR RELIEF Direct and Secondary Copyright Infringement, 17 U.S.C. § 101 et seq.
 (Against Does 9-10)

-- 97. Ticketmaster alleges and incorporates by reference all of the preceding paragraphs. - 98.
-Ticketmaster owns valid U.S. Copyright registrations in its website and specific portions thereof. - 99.
-By purchasing and reproducing tickets from Prestige, Prestige West, Renaissance, and Additional Purchasers, for the commercial purpose of reselling such tickets, Does 9-10 acted in breach of the terms of the license agreement created by Ticketmaster's TOU, compliance with which is a condition precedent to that license.
+- 105. Ticketmaster alleges and incorporates by reference all of the preceding paragraphs. - 106.
+Ticketmaster owns valid U.S. Copyright registrations in its website and specific portions thereof.

+107. By purchasing and reproducing tickets from Prestige West, Renaissance, and Additional Purchasers, for the commercial purpose of reselling such tickets, Does 9-10 acted in breach of the terms of the license agreement created by Ticketmaster's TOU, compliance with which is a condition precedent to that license.
 Specifically, these defendants copied, caused to be copied, and induced the copying without authorization of the ticket pages from the ticketmaster.com website and mobile app.
-Ticketmaster is informed and believes, and on that basis alleges, that these defendants induced and materially contributed to the infringing activities of the other defendants while knowing of and directly benefiting from that infringing activity. - 100.
-As a proximate result of this direct and contributory copyright infringement by Does 9-10, and their inducement of others to infringe Ticketmaster's copyrights by copying pages from ticketmaster.com and the mobile app in excess of its TOU, Ticketmaster suffered and continues to suffer significant damage and irreparable harm in an amount to be proven at trial. - 101.
-Ticketmaster is entitled to the range of relief provided by 17 U.S.C.
+Ticketmaster is informed and believes, and on that basis alleges, that these defendants induced and materially contributed to the infringing activities of the other defendants while knowing of and directly benefiting from that infringing activity.

+108. As a proximate result of this direct and contributory copyright infringement by Does 9-10, and their inducement of others to infringe Ticketmaster's copyrights by copying pages from ticketmaster.com and the mobile app in excess of its TOU, Ticketmaster suffered and continues to suffer significant damage and irreparable harm in an amount to be proven at trial.

+109. Ticketmaster is entitled to the range of relief provided by 17 U.S.C.
 Sections 502-505, including injunctive relief, an order for the impounding and destruction of all copies of all bots, programs, or other automatic devices used by these defendants to violate Ticketmaster's rights, compensatory damages in an amount to be determined, statutory damages, and its costs and attorneys' fees.

-FIFTH CLAIM FOR RELIEF Violation Of Digital Millennium Copyright Act, 17 U.S.C. § 1201 et seq.
-(Against Prestige, Prestige West, Renaissance, and the Additional Purchasers)
+Violation Of Digital Millennium Copyright Act, 17 U.S.C. § 1201 et seq.
+(Against Prestige West, Renaissance, and the Additional Purchasers)